 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Harbor Freight Chainsaw Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Case Evaluation: Again, if you were hacked, cut or maimed by a Harbor Freight chainsaw, you should contact our law firm immediately.
+Free Case Evaluation: Again, if you were hacked, cut or maimed by a defective chainsaw, you should contact our law firm immediately for a free review.
 You may be entitled to a settlement by filing a suit and we can help.